Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-treasury.md

 Charlie, Dave, and Eve all review the report and make tips according to their personal valuation of the benefit Bob has provided to AXIALunar.

-Charlie tips 100 KSM.
-Dave tips 300 KSM.
-Eve tips 1000 KSM.
+Charlie tips 100 LUNAR.
+Dave tips 300 LUNAR.
+Eve tips 1000 LUNAR.

 The tip could have been closed out with only two of the three tippers.
 Once more than half of the tippers group have issued tip valuations the countdown to close the tip will begin.
 In this case, the third tipper issued their tip before the end of the closing period, so all three were able to make their tip valuations known.

-Now the actual tip that will be paid out to Bob is the median of these tips, so Bob will be paid out 300 KSM from the treasury.
+Now the actual tip that will be paid out to Bob is the median of these tips, so Bob will be paid out 300 LUNAR from the treasury.

 In order for Bob to be paid his tip, some account must call the `close_tip` extrinsic at the end of the closing period for the tip.
 This extrinsic may be called by anyone.